 In this exercise, the idea is to perform flow level simulations of TCP performance, i.e., the system to be simulated consists of randomly arriving files that will be transported via TCP across a bottleneck link.
 Two tasks are given, where in the first one, traffic is generated directly from TCP sources to the bottleneck and packet losses are introduced artificially through a so called loss module.
 In the second task, TCP traffic is concentrated through a tree-type access network and the packet losses occur naturally due to finite buffers.

 3.1.
-Code for the flow generation
+Skeleton code